SuperOfficeDocs/superoffice-docs/release-notes/eol/sharepoint-app.md

 This is a formal announcement of **End of Life** for our Microsoft 365 Document Integration (Sharepoint v1.0).
 This feature has been available for Online customers through our AppStore only.
 You can already now migrate to our application [SharePoint Documents 3.0][2] - the new and improved version for handling document integration to SharePoint.

-We will end our support effectively from **09.01.2024**.
+We will end our support effectively from **01.09.2024** (September).
 After this date you are not able to create new documents from SuperOffice until you have migrated to the new version.

 ## What is Microsoft 365 Document Integration (Sharepoint v1.0)?